Firstly I suggest (and require) a short phone call.

 Online or In Person - Generally I offer a longer first session only (no extra charge) for my 'best practice' thorough intake process.

-Individual sessions last approximately an hour ending when a natural stopping point is reached - there is always a decent time gap between clients so there will be no risk of bumping into other clients to protect your privacy and anonymity.
+Individual in person sessions last approximately an hour (50-60 minutes) ending when a natural stopping point is reached - there is always a decent time gap between clients so there will be no risk of bumping into other clients to protect your privacy and anonymity.